 Eggplant Parmesan is one of the things I always love to order when I go out for Italian food (you’ll sometimes see it on the menu as Eggplant Parmigiana or Melanzane alla Parmigiana).
 While I love to order this dish (or a tomato and Italian sausage pasta dish), it was only recently that I started making eggplant parm at home.

-Eggplant has a beautiful way of mimicking the texture and the richness of a meat dish while adding a delicious earthy flavor.
-Layers of eggplant, homemade marinara and shredded parmesan and mozzarella cheese create a decadent (almost lasagna-like) dish.
+As much as I love Chicken Parmesan, eggplant has a beautiful way of mimicking the texture and the richness of a meat dish while adding a delicious earthy flavor.
+Layers of eggplant, homemade marinara, and shredded parmesan and mozzarella cheese create a decadent (almost lasagna-like) dish.
 I like my eggplant parmesan to be very saucy but if you prefer less marinara sauce feel free to reduce the amount.

 How To Make Eggplant Parmesan